 The Raystown Lake Project is divided into 18 management compartments.
-These compartments are approximately 800-1,400 acres in size and are defined by land use and defined boundaries such as roadways, right-of-ways and waterways.
-The defined management compartments allow the development of management recommendations which consider local conditions, but meet the overall objectives of the landscape goals.
+These compartments are approximately 800-1,400 acres in size.
+The compartments are defined by land use and with definitive boundaries such as roadways, right-of-ways, and waterways.
+Having defined management compartments allow the development of management recommendations which consider local conditions, but meet the overarching management goals for Raystown.

-To date, Raystown has managed 3,433 acres using commercial forest management.
-This management has resulted in the harvesting of an estimated 5.75M board feet of sawtimber and 101K tons of pulpwood.
-Revenues from the sale of these wood products now exceed $1.6M.
-This revenue is returned to the Project and used to further enhance Raystown’s environmental stewardship programs (gravel road maintenance, forest pest suppression, invasive species herbicide, prescribed fire, food plot program, etc.).
+To date, Raystown has managed 3,498 acres using commercial forest management.
+This management has resulted in the harvesting of an estimated 6.1M board feet of sawtimber and 102K tons of pulpwood.
+Revenues from the sale of these wood products now exceed $1.88M.
+This revenue is returned to Raystown and used to further enhance the environmental stewardship program (i.e. gravel road maintenance, forest pest suppression, invasive species herbicide, prescribed fire, food plot program).

 In terms of field management, natural resource staff members manage a total of approximately 200 acres.
-Of that 122 acres are managed under agricultural leases, with the remainder being managed via project staff.
+Of that 122 acres are managed under agricultural lease, with the remainder being managed via Raystown staff.
 The habitat fields managed by Raystown staff are planted solely for wildlife benefit.
-Crops planted include, but are not limited to, clover, alfalfa, corn, oats, wheat, sorghum, sunflower, turnip, and brassica.
-Staff management in the spring of 2018 shall include 22.8 acres of corn, 2.9 acres of clover mix, 5.5 acres of summer mix and 46.8 acres of mowing.
+A myriad of crops are planted to include clover, alfalfa, corn, oats, wheat, sorghum, sunflower, turnip, soybean and brassica.
+New plantings in the spring of 2019 included 23.5 acres of corn, 4.2 acres of clover, 9.5 acres of summer mix (oats, buckwheat, soybean, sunflower) and 40.8 acres of mowing.

 Over the last century, the United States has had a policy of fire suppression due to the risks fires pose to humans and communities.
 Unfortunately, this policy has led to unhealthy overly-dense forest conditions, the loss of unique fire-dependent ecosystems, and a degraded wildlife habitat.
 Without prescribed fire, forests are less resilient, creating the potential for catastrophic wildfire events.